YanMoe21/EchoFeed/README.md

 We may update our Privacy Policy from time to time.
 You are advised to review this page periodically for any changes.

 7. Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [Your Email Address].
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at echofeed2026@gmail.com.